Wetheron, Queensland: History

 The partnership of Hon.
 Berkeley Basil Moreton and Osmond de Preaux Brock acquired the Station.
 Berkeley Moreton's brother Seymour Moreton replaced Brock in 1861.

 The co-operative groups of Bon Accord, Byrnestown and Resolute settled on sites on a Wetheron run resumption in 1894.

 The Wetheron Run had been reduced to 15360 acre by 1901.

-In 1905 more parts of Wetheron were being opened up as agricultural farms and unconditional selections, and in 1908 the leasehold expired.
-In 1905 when the Wetheron Railway Station and the line to Maryborough opened the township consisted of a newly-built hotel, kept by Mr. A. A. Morgan, and a fruit shop and general store.
+In 1905, more parts of Wetheron were being opened up as agricultural farms and unconditional selections, and in 1908 the leasehold expired.

+The Mungar Junction to Monto Branch Railway was opened to the town of Wetheron on 21 December 1905.
+At that time, the town consisted of a newly-built hotel, kept by Mr. A. A. Morgan, and a fruit shop and general store.
 The Mungar Junction to Monto railway line opened between Wetheron to Gayndah on 16 December 1907.

 Wetheron State School opened on 24 January 1916.
 It closed on 31 December 1963.
+It was on John Street (25.54631°S 151.71999°E).

 In November 1925, the Anglican Archdiocese of Brisbane provided a loan of £150 to establish a church in Wetheron.
 Mrs Helen Gray donated a quarter-acre of land and a parish hall was erected by George James Bellert.
 The hall was officially opened on 5 May 1926.
 St John's Anglican Church was dedicated on 11 December 1927 by Venerable William Powning Glover, Archdeacon of Toowoomba.
 It is now closed.

-Sefton Provisional School opened on 1925 and closed on 1926.
+Sefton Provisional School opened in 1925 and closed in 1926.

+In 2012, the railway line was officially closed.